CodingNomads/flask-webdev/content/s14_user_profiles/s14_p02_profile_editor.md

     submit = SubmitField("Submit")
 ```

-This has just a `TextAreaField` so that the user can go to town on their own life, since it's more than just a simple text box.
+This has just a `TextAreaField` so that the user can <a href="https://idioms.thefreedictionary.com/go+to+town" target="_blank">go to town</a> on describing their own life, since it's more than just a simple text box.
 Or say nothing at all, since the `Length` validator isn't specified!

 #### View Function